Vyral/base-template/_posts/2019-03-28-your-philadelphia-real-estate-market-update-for-march.md

 Currently, the market’s hot and inventory is low, so multiple offers are happening all the time.
 Don’t take my word for it—take a look at the transaction levels projected by noteworthy lending companies at **1:49** in the video.

-I’ve sold over 40 homes already this year, and only one didn’t sell within two days; I even sold one in less than two hours last week! **My homes are selling at or up to 8% above list price, and prices are going up across the board nationwide.** Take a look at the graph at **2:33** to see the US median sales prices for each year.&nbsp;
+I’ve sold over 40 homes already this year, and only one didn’t sell within two days; I even sold one in less than two hours last week! **My homes are selling at or up to 8% above list price, and prices are going up across the board nationwide.** Take a look at the graph at **2:33** to see the U.S. median sales prices for each year.&nbsp;

 {% include pullquote.html %}

 The chart looks like a rollercoaster, and it seems we’re at the very top—are we going to come flying down again?
 Well, there’s another graph at **2:59** that compares historical rates, and you’ll see that prices are exactly where they should be.

 **Overall, the market is still favoring sellers but starting to slow down a little.** If you’re thinking of selling this year, now is a great time to start the process.
 You can learn exactly how to do so by attending my next Home Selling Sharks seminar on April 6.
-Find out more about it at [www.HomeSharkSeminar.com.](https://www.homesharkseminar.com){: target="_blank"}
+Find out more about it at [www.HomeSharkSeminar.com.](http://www.homesharkseminar.com){: target="_blank"}

 If you have any questions or would like more information, feel free to reach out to me.
 I look forward to hearing from you soon.